-8.a) In February 2020, Zain Group completed the sale and lease back of 1,022 telecom towers in Kuwait classified as held for sale for a total sale consideration of US\$ 82.012 million (RO 30.8 million).
-Total gain from this transaction was RO 5.8 million.
-Zain Group also assumed a 30% minority shareholding in the newly formed Tower Company (refer note 9).
+In February 2020, Zain, kuwait completed the sale and lease back of 1,022 telecom towers in Kuwait classified as held for sale for a total sale consideration of US\$ 82.012 million (RO 30.8 million).
+Total gain from this transaction was RO 5.8 million which was recognized in the statement of profit or loss during the year 2020.